Kruhlmann/classicdb_bot/README.md

 ## Usage

-To have an item linked simply type the name of the item in square brackets.
+To have an item linked simply type the name of the item in the `/item` command.
-Typing a partial name will result in the first item avaliable being fetched.
+Typing a partial name will give you autocomplete suggestions.

-As such typing `[thunder]` will result in the following output:

 ![Showcase](doc/showcase.png)